terramate-io/terramate/docs/dependency-management.md

 building stack-b
 ```

-It respects the first detected dependency, dropping cycles are they
+It respects the first detected dependency, dropping cycles as they
 are detected.
 Other than that the only alternative is to fail
 and enforce the cycle to be removed (more clear/safer IMHO).

+## Inspecting the Dependency Graph

+TODO: THIS IS STILL UNDEFINED

+ideas on generating graphviz fun.
+We could output
+a dot file so anyone can use graphviz to see a graphical
+representation of the dependencies.